mmaaz-git/pbt-batch-invariance/README.md

 ```
 Here, on the GPU version, all `_batched` versions failed, and all the `_rowwise` versions passed.
 As the original blog post argues, the way that GPU kernels handle batching causes nondeterminism.

+## Conclusion

+We used property-based testing to rigorously test the batch-invariance of matrix multiplication, RMSNorm, and attention.
+As expected, the default implementations fail batch-invariance, but the batch-invariant versions pass.

+For more details, see the blog post: [Property-based testing of batch-invariant operations](https://mmaaz.ca/writings/batch-invariance.html).